bazel-contrib/rules_nodejs/docs/Built-ins.md

 The set of default  environment variables is:

-- `DEBUG`: rules use this environment variable to turn on debug information in their output artifacts
+- `COMPILATION_MODE`: rules use this environment variable to produce optimized (eg. mangled and minimized) or debugging output
 - `VERBOSE_LOGS`: rules use this environment variable to turn on debug output in their logs
+- `DEBUG`: used by some npm packages to print debugging logs
 - `NODE_DEBUG`: used by node.js itself to print more logs

+Note that, `DEBUG` is derived from bazel compilation mode if not present in --define.

 #### `entry_point`